Joshua (band): Other projects

 Members of Joshua have been involved with various other projects.
 Surrender vocalist Jeff Fenholt was the former lead singer of the broadway musical Jesus Christ Superstar.
 Beyond his involvement with Jesus Christ Superstar, Fenholt worked briefly with Tony Iommi and Driver and later made regular appearances on the Trinity Broadcasting Network.
 Frontman Robyn Kyle Basauri was later in the Christian metal band Die Happy and the Badlands offshoot Red Sea.
 Rob Rock was involved with Impellitteri before and after his work with Joshua.
 The Christian band Shout was formed in 1987 by three members of Joshua - Joseph Galletta, Loren Robinson, and Ken Tamplin, who also had a successful solo career.

 Several members were also in metal bands, mostly based in the LA area.
 Mahlon Hawk formed Centerfold in 1987 with Kurt Wada.
 Steve Fontaine briefly replaced Peter Goalby in Uriah Heep, and Rich Ortz later provided vocals for Sixty Nine.
-Donnie Gougeon joined White Sister in 1985, and Emil Lech appeared on the final Sound Barrier album, Speed of Light (1986).
+Donnie Gougeon joined White Sister and then the Association in 1985, and Emil Lech appeared on the final Sound Barrier album, Speed of Light (1986).
 He was also in the band Driver, which at one point also included Rob Rock and Greg Shultz.